 The authorised payer completes the payment in Apron.

-Step 5: Reconcile & send remittance advice
+Step 5: Reconcile & send payment confirmation

 Paying suppliers